-1. To be a partner with the school in the education of your child.

-- 2. To understand and support the Catholic mission and identity of the school. - 3.
+- 1. To be a partner with the school in the education of your child. - 2.
+To understand and support the Catholic mission and identity of the school. - 3.
 To read all communications from the school and to request clarification when necessary. - 4.
 To know who your child's teachers are and to observe parent-teacher conference dates and any special requests for meetings. - 5.
 To discuss concerns and problems with the person(s) most directly involved. - 6.
 To be as actively involved as you can be in the life of the school and to volunteer assistance when possible. - 7.
 To promote your school and to speak well of it to others, both verbally and online (social media). - 8.
 To meet your financial obligations in a timely manner and to support the fundraising efforts of the school when possible. - 9.
-To appreciate that Catholic education is a privilege that many people do not have.
+To appreciate Catholic education and the benefits of attending a school in a Christ centered environment. - 10.
+To behave appropriately at all school related functions, both inside and outside of the school hours, and whether on school property or third-party sites, and including sporting events. - II.
+To follow the guidelines of this handbook including non-academic standards and expectations, including related to parking, drop-off, pick-up, and communication with teachers and staff - In cases of serious or repeated noncompliance by a parent with school policies or procedures, the administration reserves the right to withdraw that parent's child/children from the school.